MotoStatz

 Yamaha XSR700 Engine and Straight-line Performance Review

-These kinds of numbers are totally bonkers for a naked motorcycle.
+These figures are utterly bonkers for a naked motorcycle.

 The Z H2 loves to be revved hard and sounds incredible as you thrash it through the gears.